mayasissel/CarbsAndRatings/README.md

   frameborder="0"
 ></iframe>

-The observed difference of means for `missing_rating` and `calories (#)` we got is roughly 69.007228, indicated by the red line on the graph.
+The observed difference of means for `missing_rating` and `n_ingredients` we got is roughly 0.160737, indicated by the red line on the graph.
 Because the p_value we found (0.0) is less than 0.05, we reject the null hypothesis.
-Concluding that the missingness of the `rating` column is dependent on `calories (#)`
+Concluding that the missingness of the `rating` column is dependent on `n_ingredients`
 <iframe
   src="assets/emp_rating_n_ingredients.html"
   width="800"